microsoft/botframework-components/generators/generator-bot-assistant-core/README.md

 # @microsoft/generator-bot-assistant-core [![NPM version][npm-image]][npm-url]
-> Yeoman generator for creating a starter Assistant Core bot application built on top of the Microsoft Bot Framework SDK and Adaptive Runtime.
+> Yeoman generator for creating an Adaptive bot built on the Azure Bot Framework using the Assistant Core template.

 ## Installation

-First, install [Yeoman](http://yeoman.io) and @microsoft/generator-bot-assistant-core using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).
+First, install [Yeoman](http://yeoman.io) and @microsoft/generator-bot-assistant-core using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)):

 ```bash
 npm install -g yo